d-morrison/IntroStatActivities/_book/14-A22-relative_risk.md

 \vspace{0.8in}

-12. Calculate the percent increase or percent decrease in death.
+12. Calculate the increase or decrease in risk of death for 3rd class passengers compared to 1st class passengers.

 \vspace{0.5in}

+13. Interpret the increase or decrease in risk of death in context of the problem.

+\vspace{0.5in}

+14. Calculate the percent increase or percent decrease in death.

+\vspace{0.5in}

-13. Interpret the value of relative risk as a percent increase or percent decrease in death.
+15. Interpret the value of relative risk as a percent increase or percent decrease in death.

 \vspace{0.8in}

-14. Based on the summary statistic, was the risk of death higher among 3rd class passengers compared to 1st class passengers?
+16. Based on the summary statistic, was the risk of death higher among 3rd class passengers compared to 1st class passengers?
 By what percent?

-\vspace{0.8in}
+\vspace{0.5in}

 ### Risk in the News

-15. Find a recent news article discussing 'risk'.
+17. Find a recent news article discussing 'risk'.
 Summarize the article below by answering the following questions.

 * What is the article discussing the risk of?
 (This is the a *success* for the study.)